 Redefining Self-Care Through Food

-The funny thing is that many of us already to do some or all of these sorts of things, but we don’t see it as self-care.
+The funny thing is that many of us already do some or all of these sorts of things, but we don’t see it as self-care.
 We see it as weakness or “cheating,” which implies guilt and wrong-doing.
-But wouldn’t it be so much more empowering and helpful if, instead, we were to enter into these food-related decisions mindfully and to acknowledge that we are taking care of ourselves?
+But wouldn’t it be so much more empowering and helpful if, instead, we were to enter into these food-related decisions mindfully and acknowledge that we are taking care of ourselves?
 Wouldn’t that food taste so much better, feel so much better, if it wasn’t served with a side of regret?
 I think so.